Skip to main content

 Use Grounding and Body Awareness Techniques

-When a child's mind is buzzing like a storm, helping them notice their physical body creates an anchor.
-Simple techniques—pressing feet into the floor, holding a smooth stone, noticing five things they can see—activate the sensory system and help children return to the present moment.
-This is the 'Anchor Stone' skill.
+When your kid's mind is buzzing like a storm, getting them to notice their body creates an anchor point.
+Press feet into the floor.
+Hold a smooth stone.
+Count five things you can see.
+These simple tricks activate the sensory system and pull them back to the here and now.
+We call this the "Anchor Stone" skill.

-Keep a small, smooth object in your child's backpack as a literal focus anchor they can hold when overwhelmed.
+Toss a small, smooth rock in your child's backpack—a literal focus anchor they can hold when things get overwhelming.

 5